bodaay/HuggingChatAllInOne/README.md

 * Note that PUBLIC_ORIGIN will be automatically overwritten if you are running this under runpod.io

+## GPTQ Support

+Only Model made with latest gptq-for-llama will work

 ## Environment Variables

 | Variable Name                         | Default Value                                                  |